epam/ai-dial/docs/Deployment/OpenAI Model Deployment.md

     > It is important to note that certain models may not be accessible for deployment in a particular region.
 If you need a particular model, you will have to submit a separate request or relocate Azure OpenAI to a different region.

+## Step 2: Get access to AI Model

-4. Go back to your model page and click **Keys and Endpoint**.
+1. Go back to your model page and click **Keys and Endpoint**.
 In this section, you can find your key and endpoint that you will need to provide in AI DIAL configuration file.

     ![](img/step13.jpg)

-5. You can restrict access to your accounts based on a specific subset of networks by configuring network rules, only applications that access data through the designated set of networks are permitted to access the account.
+2. You can restrict access to your accounts based on a specific subset of networks by configuring network rules, only applications that access data through the designated set of networks are permitted to access the account.
 You can manage default network access rules for Azure AI services resources in **Resource Management/Networking**.

    > Refer to [Microsoft Documentation](https://learn.microsoft.com/en-us/azure/ai-services/cognitive-services-virtual-networks?context=%2Fazure%2Fcognitive-services%2Fopenai%2Fcontext%2Fcontext&tabs=portal#manage-default-network-access-rules) to learn more.
    > Refer to [Microsoft Data Privacy Policy](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy) to learn how data provided by you to the Azure OpenAI service is processed, used, and stored.

    ![](img/whitelisting.png)

-## Step 3: Add model to AI DIAL
+## Step 3: Add Model to AI DIAL

 To deploy a model to AI DIAL, it is necessary to add it to config and configure an adapter for it.

+### Add Model to AI DIAL Core Config

-Add you model with its parameters in the `models` section.
-Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml#L11) to view an example.
+Add your model with its parameters in the `models` section.

+> Refer to [AI DIAL Core Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.

-Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.
+> Refer to [Configure core config](./configuration.md#core-parameters) to view the configuration of AI DIAL core parameters in the helm-based installation.

+### Configure AI DIAL Adapter

 To work with models, we use applications called Adapters.
-You can configure Adapters in the [AI DIAL Config](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml#L114).
+You can configure OpenAI Adapter via [environment variables](https://github.com/epam/ai-dial-adapter-openai#environment-variables).

-Refer to [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to view documentation for a OpenAI AI DIAL Adapter.
+> Refer to [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to view documentation for a OpenAI AI DIAL Adapter.

 ```yaml
 ### examples of basic configurations of adapters ###